 The Faculty Handbook does not create a contract of employment.
 The contents of this handbook are presented as a matter of information only and do not modify the terms of employment.
 This handbook does not modify state or federal laws or provide legal advice.
-Faculty should refer to the Employee Handbook for employment matters shared by all employees.
-NAU HR will ensure timely communication to the faculty of any significant changes in the Employee Handbook relating to the faculty.
+Faculty should refer to the Employee Handbook for employment matters all employees share.
+NAU HR will ensure timely communication with the faculty regarding any significant changes in the Employee Handbook relating to the faculty.